-Domestic Abuse is defined as any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are 'personally connected' regardless of gender or sexuality.
+Domestic abuse is defined as any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are 'personally connected' regardless of gender or sexuality.
 This can encompass but is not limited to the following types of abuse: psychological, physical, sexual, financial and emotional, coercive or controlling behaviour.

-The school recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
-Domestic Abuse can also affect children in their personal relationships as well as in the context of home life.
+The centre recognises that where there is domestic abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
+Domestic abuse can also affect children in their personal relationships as well as in the context of home life.

-Staff will follow the procedures outlined in this policy if concerns of Domestic Abuse arise.
+Staff will follow the procedures outlined in this policy if concerns of domestic abuse arise.
 The school will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required.

-At Red Balloon-Cambridge [Insert Name of School] we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass.
+At Red Balloon we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass.

-In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL)/Domestic Abuse (DA) Lead.
+In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents to which police have been called, where one of our students has been present, with the Designated Safeguarding Lead.

-On receipt of any information, the DSL/DA Lead will decide on the appropriate support the child may require.
+On receipt of any information, the DSL will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
 All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years settings'.